nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 **Output Descriptions:**

- Except for sky view factor, each output is saved as a multi-band GeoTIFF with one time step per band.
+ Except for the sky view factor, each output is saved as a multi-band GeoTIFF with one time step per band.

 ## Complete Configuration Example